molmod/openmm-tutorial-msbs/setup_vsc.md

-# Setup on VSC clusters.
+# Setup on VSC clusters

 The [Flemish Supercomputer Center (VSC)](https://www.vscentrum.be/) offers interactive sessions to run Jupyter notebooks directly on the cluster.
-The instructions below are written for students and researchers affiliated with on of the Flemish universities, and they assume you are using the Tier-2 cluster at Ghent University, to which all VSC users have access.
+The instructions below are written for students and researchers affiliated with on of the Flemish universities, and it is assumed that you are using the Tier-2 cluster at Ghent University, to which all VSC users have access.

 For those without VSC access, we also have [a more generic setup for high-performance clusters](setup_hpc.md).